Eqno/EqnoCal-Android/README.md

 # EqnoCal-Android
-A scientific calculator on Android.
+A scientific calculator for Android.